 Three questions to ask before your next renewal

-If you want a quick reality check-whether you’re working with a telemedicine vendor, your TPA, or both-start here:
+Quick reality check?
+Start here—whether you’re working with a telemedicine vendor, your TPA, or both:

 - “What’s your displacement rate?”
 What percentage of encounters avoid urgent care or ER within a defined timeframe, and how do you measure it?